Yeye7812-sbu/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 3-print_number.py is a python code that prints the integer stored in the variable number, followed by Battery street, followed by a new line

+File 4-print_float.py is a Python code that prints  the float stored in the variable number with a precision of 2 digits